Merced-es/power-list/docs/index.md

 >* Check List/notepad
 >* File uploader
->* Media library

 ### Intended Users

 A college student with a part-time job and involved in extra-curricular activities.
-   > As a busy college student, I tend to forget about stuff that I need to do throughout the day, so I need an app that will allow me to check off the most important things I need to get done before I go to sleep.
+   > As a busy college student, I need an app that will allow me to check off the most important things I need to get done each daybefore I go to sleep.

 Someone who wants to lose 15 lbs by Thanksgiving.
    > As someone who wants to lose some weight by Thanksgiving, I am looking for an app that will